- in (adv., prep.)

-- Old English in (prep.) "in, into, upon, on, at, among; about, during;" inne (adv.) "within, inside," from Proto-Germanic *in (cf. Old Frisian, Dutch, German, Gothic in, Old Norse i), from PIE *en "in" (cf. Greek en, Latin in "in, into," Old Irish in, Welsh yn-, Old Church Slavonic on-).
-As an adjective from 1590s.
+- a Middle English merger of Old English in (prep.) "in, into, upon, on, at, among; about, during;" and Old English inne (adv.) "within, inside," from Proto-Germanic *in (source also of Old Frisian, Dutch, German, Gothic in, Old Norse i), from PIE *en "in" (source also of Greek en, Latin in "in, into," Old Irish in, Welsh yn, Old Church Slavonic on-).
+The simpler form took on both senses in Middle English.

-The forms merged in Middle English.
-Modern sense distinction between in and on is from later Middle English.
+- "that is within, internal," 1590s, from in (adv.).
 Sense of "holding power" (the in party) first recorded c.
 1600; that of "exclusive" (the in-crowd, an in-joke) is from 1907 (in-group); that of "stylish, fashionable" (the in thing) is from 1960.
-The noun sense of "influence, access" (have an in with) first recorded 1929 in American English.
-In-and-out "copulation" is attested from 1610s.